General Dashboard

 In New Brunswick, deep poverty is measured using a number of key indicators, including the MBM and the LIM-AT.
 Deep poverty is living far below the poverty line, at 50% or less during a given year.
 While the MBM is used in New Brunswick to measure poverty, LIM-AT provides valuable information relative to depth of poverty.

 Despite the decreases in the rate of poverty in several years of OPT, the depth of poverty (the gap between the low-income line and the average income of those in low income) and the number of people living in deep poverty has increased.
-Someone living in deep poverty in New Brunswick is more likely to be single, living alone, and middle aged or receiving social assistance as their sole income.
-Having children or being over the age of 65 reduce the likelihood of experiencing deep poverty.
+Someone living in deep poverty in New Brunswick is more likely to be single, living alone, and middle-aged or receiving social assistance as their sole income.
+Having children or being over the age of 65 reduces the likelihood of experiencing deep poverty.
 ESIC will continue to monitor the prevalence of deep poverty and will include it in dashboards.